k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 ## Retrieval / Search

-The search process is built from 2 steps:
+The search process is built from two steps:

-- **Embed** - transform the search term or sentence into vector.
+- **Embed** — transform the search term or sentence into vector.
   Use the **embed** actor for doing it.
-- **Query** - search for matched results at the Vector DB.
+- **Query** — search for matched results at the Vector DB.
 Note that because this search is done by semantic similarity, then usually more than a single search result is being used.
 In addition each result is retrieved with its rate.